luontola/web-intro/css.md

 </section>
 ```

-To get ready for fiddling with CSS layouts, let's make the edges of the `.navigation` and `.content` elements visible:
+To get ready for fiddling with CSS layouts, make the edges of the `.navigation` and `.content` elements visible by adding the following CSS code to your `style.css` file.

 ```css
 .content {